prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 1. **Your mnemonic language**.
 You can see the different options available, where English is one of the options, among others
 2. **The network** you wish to perform this operation for.
 Select the `zhejiang` network for this tutorial
 3. Enter your **mnemonic** next
-4. Next, you will be asked for the starting index you used to create your validators,read more about hd wallets [here](https://eips.ethereum.org/EIPS/eip-2334#path).
+4. Next, you will be asked for the starting index you used to create your validators (read more about hd wallets [here](https://eips.ethereum.org/EIPS/eip-2334#path)).
 For **most users**, this will be 0 unless you created validators from a non default index.

 :::info